-BIO52 Implementation of the project will result in permanent loss and temporary disturbance to the existing vegetation.
-To minimize impacts to areas occupied by the foraging and cover habitats required by wildlife species of the project site the contractor shall:
+BIO53 Implementation of the project will result in permanent loss and temporary disturbance to the existing vegetation.
+Impacts to areas occupied by the foraging and cover habitats required by wildlife species of the project site may be minimized by:

-- Keep habitat impacts to only those areas within the development envelope and fenced in work areas; - Avoid contact or harm to any dens, middens, and nests; - Allow all wildlife observed during construction activities the chance to escape any danger; and - Have a biological monitor onsite during construction activities to help prevent harm to wildlife, relocate wildlife if necessary, and document impacts that require mitigation.
+- Keeping habitat impacts to only those areas absolutely required; - Avoiding contact or harm to any dens, middens, and nests; - Allowing all wildlife observed during construction activities the chance to escape any danger; and - Having a biological monitor onsite during construction activities to help prevent harm to wildlife and to document impacts that require mitigation.